Storybook for Vue tutorial

 Now we can quickly check that the various environments of our application are working properly:

-Our three frontend app modalities: automated test (Jest), component development (Storybook), and the app itself.
+Our main frontend app modalities: component development (Storybook), and the application itself.

 Depending on what part of the app you’re working on, you may want to run one or more of these simultaneously.
 Since our current focus is creating a single UI component, we’ll stick with running Storybook.